sedostheatre/sedos.co.uk/input/shows/2026-brighton-beach-memoirs.md

 year: "2026"
 authors: By NEIL SIMON
-subtitle: With his mind on girls, chores and the Yankees, a pending war and the Great Depression are the least of Eugene’s worries.
+subtitle: With his mind on girls, chores and the Yankees, a pending war and the Great Depression are the least of Eugene’s worries
 showtimes:
   - time: 2026-09-08 19:30
   - time: 2026-09-09 19:30